6 Things That Can Hurt Your Credit Score

 3. Keeping high balances

 Applying for and getting access to credit can be a good thing.
-But too much of a good thing can turn bad if you’re racking up a bunch of debt on a card, said Klipa.
+But too much of a good thing can turn bad if you’re racking up a bunch of debt on a card.
 Despite making minimum payments, you may see your score take a hit if your credit utilization keeps climbing.

 Credit utilization is part of the “amounts owed” factor of your FICO Score, which affects up to 30% of your score.
 Your credit utilization ratio is calculated by dividing your combined credit balances by your overall credit limit.
 The recommended maximum for credit utilization is typically 30%, but lower is better.